louis-young/portfolio/README.md

 ## Description

+A personal portfolio website with a slick and intuitive user interface.

+## Motivation

-A personal portfolio website that enables me to showcase my work and allow others to contact me.
+This enables me to showcase my work and allow others to contact me.

 ## Technologies